PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 .. note::

-    See our AutoGraph guide for seamless conversion of native Python control flow to QJIT compatible control flow.
+    See our :doc:`AutoGraph guide <autograph>` for seamless conversion of native Python control flow to QJIT compatible control flow.

 There are various constraints and restrictions that should be kept in mind when working with classical control in Catalyst.